dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 Notice how DBOS automatically resumes your workflow from where it left off.
 It does not sign the guestbook twice but records the outstanding greeting in the database.
 This reliability is a core feature of DBOS: workflows always run to completion and each of their operations executes exactly once.
 To learn more about workflows, check out our [tutorial](../tutorials/workflow-tutorial.md) and [explainer](../explanations/how-workflows-work.md).

-Note that we start the workflow asynchronously using `startWorkflow` in the `GreetingWorkflow` invocation.
+Also, note that we start the workflow asynchronously using `startWorkflow`.
 This returns the response to the caller as soon as the workflow starts, without waiting for the workflow to return.
 DBOS guarantees that the workflow continues to process to completion asynchronously.
 This behavior is preferred when the caller expects a fast response, such as with a [payment webhook](https://www.dbos.dev/blog/open-source-typescript-stripe-processing).
-If you prefer to wait for the workflow to complete, you can change this switching `startWorkflow` to `invokeWorkflow`.
+If you prefer to wait for the workflow to complete, you can change this by switching `startWorkflow` to `invokeWorkflow`.

-The code for this guide is available on [GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-emails).
+The code for this guide is available on [GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-guestbook).

 Next, to learn how to build more complex applications, check out our [tutorials](../category/dbos-transact-tutorials).
 To walk through a more complex workflow, visit our [checkout workflow tutorial](../tutorials/checkout-tutorial).